aabtzu/w205-lab0/lab0.md

 Type `Merry had a little lamb.
 Jimmy did not.` then save and close.

 Now running `ls` you should see `bob.txt` in your directory.
 Run `nano bob.txt` again and you should see what you initially wrote in.

+Let's add a line to `bob.txt`.
+Add a new line with `Joe was sad.
+Moe was hungry.` and save.
 Close out and now we'll work on how to do things with the file.

 ## File handling